ros2/design/articles/discovery_and_negotiation.md

 layout: default
 title: Topological Discovery and Communication Negotiation
 abstract:
-  This is an abstract for the discovery and negotiation paper.
+  This article lays out the logical components and possibilities within a discovery and transport negotiation system.
+This article was written to try and understand the different possibilities for how the middleware could be implemented.
 ---

 * This will become a table of contents (this text will be scraped).